 - 3 Finney County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 160 enrollments in KU Medical Center continuing education courses and conferences by Finney County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

-- 78 professional education and administrative visits in Finney County occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 78 professional education and administrative visits in Finney County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health